Spaniards: Early populations

 The earliest modern humans inhabiting the region of Spain are believed to have been Paleolithic peoples, who may have arrived in the Iberian Peninsula as early as 35,000–40,000 years ago.
 The Iberians are believed to have arrived or emerged in the region as a culture between the 4th millennium BC and the 3rd millennium BC, settling initially along the Mediterranean coast.

 Then Celts settled in Spain during the Iron Age.
-Some of those tribes in North-central Spain, who had cultural contact with the Iberians, are called Celtiberians.
+Some of those tribes in north-central Spain, who had cultural contact with the Iberians, are called Celtiberians.
 In addition, a group known as the Tartessians and later Turdetanians inhabited southwestern Spain.
 They are believed to have developed a separate culture influenced by Phoenicia.
 The seafaring Phoenicians, Greeks, and Carthaginians successively settled trading colonies along the Mediterranean coast over a period of several centuries.
 Interaction took place with Indigenous peoples.
 The Second Punic War between the Carthaginians and Romans was fought mainly in what is now Spain and Portugal.

 The Roman Republic conquered Iberia during the 2nd and 1st centuries BC, and established a series of Latin-speaking provinces in the region.
 As a result of Roman colonization, the majority of local languages, with the exception of Basque, stem from the Vulgar Latin that was spoken in Hispania (Roman Iberia).
 A new group of Romance languages of the Iberian Peninsula including Spanish, which eventually became the main language in Spain evolved from Roman expansion.
 Hispania emerged as an important part of the Roman Empire and produced notable historical figures such as Trajan, Hadrian, Seneca, Martial, Theodosius, and Quintilian.

 The Germanic Vandals and Suebi, with Iranian Alans under King Respendial, arrived in the peninsula in 409 AD.
 Part of the Vandals with the remaining Alans, now under Geiseric, removed to North Africa after a few conflicts with another Germanic tribe, the Visigoths.
 The latter were established in Toulouse and supported Roman campaigns against the Vandals and Alans in 415–19 AD.

 The Visigoths became the dominant power in Iberia and reigned for three centuries.
 They were highly romanized in the eastern Empire and already Christians, so they became fully integrated into the late Iberian-Roman culture.

 The Suebi were another Germanic tribe in the west of the peninsula; some sources said that they became established as federates of the Roman Empire in the old Northwestern Roman province of Gallaecia (roughly, present-day northern Portugal and Galicia).
 But they were largely independent and raided neighboring provinces to expand their political control over ever-larger portions of the southwest after the Vandals and Alans left.
 They created a totally independent Suebic Kingdom.
-In 447 AC they converted to Roman Catholicism under King Rechila.
+In 447 AD they converted to Roman Catholicism under King Rechila.

 After being checked and reduced in 456 AD by the Visigoths, the Suebic Kingdom survived to 585 AD.
 It was decimated as an independent political unit by the Visigoths, after having been involved in the internal affairs of their kingdom.